SanthoshSivarajan/AttackPathCanvas/README.md

 AttackPathCanvas discovers and visualizes identity attack paths in your Active Directory forest.
 It analyzes privileged group membership chains, dangerous delegation escalation paths, Kerberos delegation abuse, DCSync capabilities, trust weaknesses, and more -- then produces an interactive HTML report with SVG attack path diagrams and step-by-step attack scenario analysis.

-Think of it as a lightweight, single-script alternative to BloodHound -- no database, no collector agent, no Java/Neo4j required.
-Just PowerShell and an HTML file.
+Think of it as a lightweight, single-script an HTML output file.

 ## What It Discovers